Convergence of spherical averages for actions of Fuchsian Groups: Abstract

 \section{Abstract}

-Pointwise convergence of spherical averages is proved for a measure-preserving action of a Fuchsian group.
-The proof is based on a new variant of the Bowen-Series symbolic coding for Fuchsian groups that, developing a method introduced by Wroten, simultaneously encodes all possible shortest paths representing a given group element.
-The resulting coding is self-inverse, giving a reversible Markov chain to which methods previously introduced by the first author for the case of free groups may be applied. \\ {\bf MSC classification: 20H10, 22D40, 37A30} \\ {\bf Keywords: Ergodic theorem, pointwise convergence, Fuchsian group, spherical sums}
+We prove pointwise convergence of spherical averages for a measure-preser\-ving action of a Fuchsian group.
+The proof is based on a new variant of the Bowen--Series symbolic coding for Fuchsian groups that, developing a method introduced by Wroten, simultaneously encodes all possible shortest paths representing a given group element.
+The resulting coding is self-inverse, giving a reversible Markov chain to which methods previously introduced by the first author for the case of free groups may be applied. \\ {\bf MSC classification: 20H10, 22D40, 37A30} \\ {\bf Keywords: Ergodic theorem, pointwise convergence, Fuchsian group, spherical averages}